Distribution of the time to explosion for one-dimensional diffusions: Analytic properties of the explosion time distribution

 \subsection{Continuity}

 The question of continuity of the function $U(\cdot\,, \cdot)$ is of interest in itself; it also will be important for our arguments later on.
 Since $1-U(\cdot, \xi)$ is a distribution function, it is right-continuous for all $\xi \in I$.
-In this subsection we shall see, without any further assumptions on the coefficients $\mathfrak{s}(\cdot)$ and $\mathfrak{b}(\cdot)$ beyond those imposed in Section 1, that $U(\cdot\,, \cdot)$ is actually jointly continuous in its two arguments.
+In this subsection we shall see, without any further assumptions on the coefficients $\mathfrak{s}(\cdot)$ and $\mathfrak{b}(\cdot)$ beyond those of Standing Assumption~\ref{A2}, that $U(\cdot\,, \cdot)$ is even jointly continuous in its two arguments.

 We start with a technical result in Lemma~\ref{L min max}.
 In particular, the property in \eqref{mystery} is well known for regular, one-dimensional diffusions; it is discussed, for instance, in the ``matching numbers" Section~3.3 of \citet{ItoMcKean}.
 It is not hard to prove from first principles, so we present here a simple argument.
-We then prove in Lemma~\ref{L t continuity} the continuity of the function $U(\cdot\,, \cdot)$ in the first component, as a function of time only.
-Finally, in Proposition~\ref{P continuity} we establish the joint continuity of $U(\cdot, \cdot)$ based on a simple ``coupling'' argument.
+We then show in Lemma~\ref{L t continuity} the continuity of the function $U(\cdot\,, \cdot)$ in the first component, as a function of time only.
+Finally, in Proposition~\ref{P continuity} we establish the joint continuity of $U(\cdot, \cdot)$.

 \begin{lem}{\bf Diffusions hit nearby points fast.} With the stopping times

 for any given $\varepsilon > 0$ there exist $x_1 \equiv x_1(\varepsilon) \in (-\infty, \xi)$ and $x_2 \equiv x_2(\varepsilon) \in (\xi, \infty)$ such that